Project Management (Co-op and Non Co-op Version)

 Program Resources

-CO-OP INFORMATION
+CO-OP INFORMATION:

-All applicants apply directly to the co-op version of this program through OntarioColleges.ca or our International Application Portal.
-Applicants not wishing to pursue the co-op version will have the opportunity to opt-out after being admitted to the program but prior to the first co-op work term.
+All applicants apply to the co-op version of the program through OntarioColleges.ca or our International Application Portal.
+After admission, students who do not wish to pursue the co-op option may opt out before the first scheduled co-op work term.

-Co-operative education (Co-op) allows students to integrate their classroom learning with a real-world experience though paid work terms.
-Two academic terms prior to the cooperative education work term, students are required to actively participate in and successfully complete the self-directed co-op course, readiness activities and workshops.
+Co-operative education (Co-op) provides students with the opportunity to integrate classroom learning with real-world experience through paid, program-related work terms.
+Two academic terms before their first co-op work term, students must actively participate in and complete a self-directed co-op preparation course, including required readiness activities and workshops.

-Co-op work terms are typically 14 weeks in duration and are completed during a term when students are not taking courses.
-For more information on your program’s co-op level(s), visit the courses tab on your program’s webpage.
+Co-op work terms are typically 14 weeks in duration and are completed during academic terms when students are not enrolled in classes.
+For details about the number and timing of co-op work terms in your program, please refer to the Courses tab on your program's webpage.

-For more information on co-op programs, the co-op work/study schedule, as well as general and program-specific co-op eligibility criteria, please visit www.algonquincollege.com/coop.
+For more information about co-op programs, expectations, and general and program-specific co-op eligibility criteria, visit: www.algonquincollege.com/coop-career-centre

 The Project Management Fundamentals (MGT4104) course is a prerequisite for all Level 02 courses.

-In order to access required professional standards and resources for the program of study, you are required to become members of the Project Management Institute (PMI) for a fee of $32 (USD).
-For additional professional development and networking opportunities, you are highly encouraged to become members of the local PMI chapter for a cost of $5 (USD).
+In order to access required professional standards and resources for the program of study, you are required to become members of the Project Management Institute (PMI)® for a fee of $32 (USD).
+For additional professional development and networking opportunities, you are highly encouraged to become members of the local PMI® chapter for a cost of $5 (USD).

 Contact